larsvanbraam/vue-block-system/README.md

 ##### API configuration
 The block system uses axios to do XHR requests, there are two types of requests that will be made.
 The first one is the `initCall`, this call should return at all the basic information that is required for the site to work.
+By default every pageCall is cached, this can be disabled by changing the boolean to false.

 ```json
 {